Lucodivo/Eccohedra/README.md

 ## Building
 All the following information is under the assumption the project is being built within Android Studio.

+- If you downloaded the project directly from github or are missing the noopmath submodule somehow, run the following git commands in the root directory of the project.

+      git submodule init
+      git submodule update

 - Ensure you have the correct CMake installed by going to *Tools > SDK Manager > SDK Tools > CMake*
   - Ensure in the *SDK Manager > SDK Tools* has the "Show Package Details" option checked to allow downloading specific CMake versions.
   - The CMake version required for this project is specified in *native_scenes/build.gradle.kts*